Duel Mode: 1v1 Competitive Sudoku

 Duel matches affect your Elo-based rating, which determines your tier and your position on the global leaderboard.
 Beating an opponent with a higher rating than yours gives you a larger rating boost, while losing to a lower-rated opponent results in a larger rating drop.
 Matches against similarly-rated opponents produce moderate rating changes in either direction.

-When to Play Duel Versus Battle Royale
+When to Play Duel Versus Battle Royale or Tournament

 Choose Duel When:

-Choose Battle Royale When:
+Choose Battle Royale or Tournament When:

 Many experienced players alternate between both modes depending on their mood, available time, and current form.
 There is no rule that says you have to pick one — playing both keeps the game varied and helps you develop different competitive skills.